latticexyz/mud/.changeset/modern-bikes-build.md

 "@latticexyz/store-sync": minor
 ---

-Replace `blockEventsToStorage` with `blockLogsToStorage` that exposes a `storeOperations` callback do perform database writes from store operations.
-This helps encapsulates database adapters into a single wrapper/instance of `blockLogsToStorage`.
+Replace `blockEventsToStorage` with `blockLogsToStorage` that exposes a `storeOperations` callback to perform database writes from store operations.
+This helps encapsulates database adapters into a single wrapper/instance of `blockLogsToStorage` and allows for wrapping a block of store operations in a database transaction.